 Art and design

-- produce creative work, exploring their ideas and recording their experiences
+- Produce creative work, exploring and recording their ideas and experiences

-- become proficient in drawing, painting, sculpture and other art, craft and design techniques
+- Be proficient in drawing, painting, sculpture and other art, craft and design techniques

-- know about great artists, craft makers and designers, and understand the historical and cultural development of their art
+- Evaluate and analyse creative works using subject specific language know about great artists and the historical and cultural development of their art

 - Meet the end of key stage expectations outlined in the national curriculum for art and design

 National Curriculum - Art and design key stages 1 to 2 (publishing.service.gov.uk)